GuillaumeGomez/browser-UI-test/goml-script.md

 block-network-request: "*/search-index.js"
 ```

+By default, a failed network request will cause the test to fail.
+Use the [`fail-on-request-error`](#fail-on-request-error) to change this.

+  * If you use `block-network-request` with `fail-on-request-error` turned on,
+    which is the default, the test case will fail if the page makes a blocked
+    network request.
+It acts as an assertion that the request is not made.

+  * To test the page's functionality after the request fails, turn it off:

+        fail-on-request-error: false

 #### call-function

 **call-function** command allows you to call a function defined with `define-function`.
 It expects a tuple containing the name of the function to call and its arguments (if any).
 Example: